jsather/harvester-sim/README.md

 This project is licensed under the BSD 2-CLAUSE - see [LICENSE](LICENSE) for details.

 ## Acknowledgments
-* harvester-ros based off of [kinova-ros](https://github.com/Kinovarobotics/kinova-ros)
+* harvester-sim based off of [kinova-ros](https://github.com/Kinovarobotics/kinova-ros)